 Preparing an Otago Teaching Profile takes time.
-You must evaluate and improve your teaching.
-You must collect and reference evidence about the effectiveness of your teaching.
+You must first evaluate and improve your teaching.
+Then you must collect and reference evidence about the effectiveness of your teaching.
 Both of these tasks require long-term planning.

 Your Otago Teaching Profile is based on, and refers to, your reflection about your teaching.
 Ideally this is an ongoing process: